Which part of a compound light microscope is primarily responsibl... | Channels for Pearson+

 Multiple Choice

-Which part of a compound light microscope is primarily responsible for focusing the image by moving the stage up and down?
+Which part of a compound light microscope is primarily responsible for focusing light onto the specimen?

 A